Where’s The Money? More Than $400,000 Missing from Bronx Democratic Party Disclosures

 As money has flowed to the Bronx, Democratic assemblymembers have lost ground elsewhere in the state.
 In November 2022, the last statewide election cycle, Republicans unseated several longtime Democratic incumbents and gained five Assembly seats.

 In the months leading up to that election, the Democratic Assembly Campaign Committee sent nearly $200,000 to the Bronx Democrats while also spending several million dollars boosting Democratic assemblymembers in competitive elections.
-But some threatened Democrats received no support from the committee.
+But some threatened Democrats received less support from the committee than they hoped for.

 Former Assemblymember Steven Englebright, a Democrat of Suffolk County, was defeated by Republican Edward Flood by less than 1,000 votes.
-Englebright told New York Focus that he requested support from the Democratic Assembly Campaign Committee but didn’t get it.
+Englebright told New York Focus that he requested direct financial support from the Democratic Assembly Campaign Committee but didn’t get it, though the committee did spend over $40,000 supporting his campaign by paying for polling and voter contact services.

 “I remember putting a phone call in, and there were some conversations, but the conversations didn’t materialize” into action, he said.
 “I really don’t have any clear understanding of why the communication seemed to be so difficult.”